fluent/fluent-operator/docs/plugins/fluentbit/filter/lua.md

 # Lua

-The Lua Filter allows you to modify the incoming records using custom Lua Scripts.
+The Lua Filter allows you to modify the incoming records using custom Lua Scripts. <br /> **For full documentation, refer to https://docs.fluentbit.io/manual/pipeline/filters/lua**

 | Field | Description | Scheme |